Home Product Download News Faq Forums About

 How do I install Adaptive Modeler?

-4. Launch Setup.exe in the temporary folder and follow the instructions on screen.
+3. Unzip the downloaded file, run the installer file and follow the instructions on screen.

 How do I upgrade from previous versions?